 New vs. Used vs. Vintage

-The next factor for finding the “best” double edge razor is whether it is new, used, or vintage.
+The next factor for finding the best DE razor is whether it is new, used, or vintage.
 A new razor is just that: in production, for sale, and not previously used.
 A used razor is one that is currently in production but has been used before.
-A vintage razor is one that is out of production (both used and “new old stock” or NOS).
+A vintage razor is one that is out of production (both used and “new old stock”–often referred to as NOS).

 The previous section described popular new razors.
 You can get used versions of many of these same razors for probably around 75% of their new price–they generally hold their value pretty well.
 Resale prices for some artisan-made, premium razors can be insanely high–often multiples of the razor’s original price.
 Vintage prices can be “all over the road” depending on condition and the seller’s knowledge (or lack of knowledge).